CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/HOL-Day-2/Ex2.md

-# Lab 1 – Connect and Onboard a SaaS App to Microsoft Defender for Cloud Apps
+# Exercise 2 – Connect and Onboard a SaaS App to Microsoft Defender for Cloud Apps

-### Estimated Duration: 30–45 minutes

 ## Overview